viamrobotics/docs/docs/getting-started/installation.md

 ## Installing viam-server

-Once your Raspberry Pi is plugged in and turned on, wait a minute or so and then attempt to access your pi from your terminal emulator.
+Once your Raspberry Pi is plugged in and turned on, wait a minute or so and then attempt to access your Pi from your terminal emulator.

 Launch your terminal and run this command; the text in <> should be replaced (including the < and > symbols themselves) with the user and host names you configured above.